Randall Amster

 Randall Jay Amster (born September 5, 1965) is an American author, activist, and educator in areas including peace, ecology, homelessness, and anarchism.
-He is the director of the Program on Justice and Peace at Georgetown University, and writes for outlets ranging from academic journals to online news media.

-Amster has worked as an attorney, judicial clerk, professor, and academic administrator during his professional career.
+He is the co-director of the Environmental Studies program at Georgetown University, and writes for outlets ranging from academic journals to online news media.
+Amster has worked as an attorney, judicial clerk, university lecturer and academic administrator.

 Career

 In 2001, Amster was hired to teach Peace Studies at Prescott College in Arizona, where he worked as a faculty member and program chair until June 2013.
-In 2008, he began serving as the Executive Director of the Peace and Justice Studies Association (PJSA),.
+In 2008, he began serving as the Executive Director of the Peace and Justice Studies Association (PJSA).
 He is the editor of the association’s newsletter, The Peace Chronicle, among other duties.
 Amster also serves on the editorial advisory boards for academic journals including the Contemporary Justice Review, the Journal of Sustainability Education, and the Asian Journal of Peacebuilding, In August 2013, Amster became the director of the Program on Justice and Peace at Georgetown University, where he presently teaches.